-Have you noticed that a friend or someone you know seems to be having some problems because of drug use?
-Here are some tips about how to support them and talk to them about their drug use:
+Are you worried about a friend or someone you know who is using drugs?
+Here are some tips about how to support them and talk to them about it:

-• Have a clear idea of what it is that worries you about their drug use.
+• Have a clear idea of what it is that worries you about them taking drugs.

 • Choose a time to talk where you will have some privacy and won’t be interrupted.

 • Be prepared for a negative reaction.
-One reason for this may be that your friend does not view their drug use as a problem.
+Your friend or family member might not see their drug use as a problem.

 • Try to stay calm and reasonable.
 Don’t let it turn into an argument.

 • Don’t be judgemental or tell them what to do.
-If you start lecturing them, there's a good chance they will stop listening to what you’ve got to say.
+If you start lecturing them, there's a good chance they will stop listening.

-• Ask about their drug use; don’t make assumptions about what they are doing.
+• Ask about their drug use; don’t make assumptions about what they are doing or taking.

 • Don’t focus on the reasons they are using drugs — this can mean you get side tracked from the main issues that concern you.